How to Choose the Best Soccer Cleats for You

 At the lower end of the price spectrum you will find shoes made of cheap plastic synthetics.
 We may have all owned one of these at some point – the plastic shoes you got for $20-$30 that don’t bend or break in very easily.
 These shoes will sometimes include the bare minimum in terms of insert comfort and support – something to think about when looking to save money.

-At the high end, you will either get quality kangaroo or calfskin leather upper or a lightweight synthetic shoe made of the latest materials like Adidas’s Kanga-lite and Nike’s Sprintskin.
+At the high end, you will either get quality kangaroo or calfskin leather upper or a lightweight synthetic shoe made of the latest materials like Adidas’ Kanga-lite and Nike’s Sprintskin.

 You don’t always have to pay top dollar to get the best features of these higher end cleats.

-Many of the shoes that are featured on my website are 2013 or 2014 models that are discounted now that we are in 2015.
 In my blog about my cleat collection, I detailed how I obtained really high quality, cheap soccer cleats buying formerly $200+ cleats for just $25.
-If you’re lucky and they have your size you can still get these cleats today!
+If you’re lucky and they have your size, you can still get these cleats today!

 Players want to know – should they buy cleats tailored to their position or playing style.
 Is it marketing hype or are there some genuine cleat features worthy of certain positions?